hansake/IoT_MQTT_Node-RED_example/figures/README.md

-This directory contains photos and screenshots.
+This directory contains schematics, photos and screenshots.